Minimal time required to charge a quantum system: Alternative expressions

 \begin{corollary} When $\R=\sum_{i=1}^d r_i\pro{r_i}{r_i}$ and $\S=\sum_{i=1}^d r_i\pro{s_i}{s_i}$ are non-degenerate $d$-dimensional density matrices of the same spectra, the distance between them is equal to

 \end{corollary}

 This corollary is proved easily due to all eigenspaces being one-dimensional, in which the local unitaries are local phase rotations.

 Theorem~\ref{theorem:deg_mixed} and Corollary~\ref{Coro:nond_mixed} reveal a very interesting property of the charging distance, that it does not depend on the eigenvalues, as long as the rank and the eigenspaces remain the same.
 In other words, the distance does not change when eigenvalues are continuously changed, as long as the corresponding eigenspaces remain the same.
 However, if two previously unequal eigenvalues become equal, then the rank of the density matrix reduces.
-As a result, also the distance might discontinuously decrease.
+As a result, also the distance might discontinuously decrease~\footnote{This behavior could be already observed in previous literature, see Fig.~3 in Supplemental Material of~\cite{PhysRevLett.120.060409}}.
 This is because the optimization suddenly goes over fewer larger eigenspaces corresponding to fewer unitary operators $U_i$ that each covers the same or a bigger subspace than before.
 Conversely, if the number of eigenspaces increases due to eigenvalues that used to be the same being no longer the same, also the charging distance might discontinuously jump to a higher value.

 This independence of the continuously varied eigenvalues clearly separates the charging distance from other quantities designed for similar purposes appearing in the QSL literature~\cite{PhysRevLett.120.060409, VittorioGiovannetti_2004, Deffner.2017}, such as the Bures angle.
 It further allows us to tighten the lower bound on this quantity, as we will show next.